• Skip to main content

 Marina Bay Sands pool

 My expectations were high.
 Yet, like everything here, the Marina Bay Sands pool exceeded my wildest fantasy.
 At 150 metres in length, it is the world’s largest infinity pool.
-And the view from the 57th floor is beyond breathtaking.
+The view from the 57th floor is beyond breathtaking.

 I was pleased to discover there are enough deck chairs for everyone, and of course, pool towels are plentiful.
 While some loungers are shaded, those at the pool’s edge stand in ankle-deep water.